 You will NOT make $60,000 a year right out of high school.
 You won’t be a vice-president with a car phone until you earn both.Bill Gates

-Just because you’d like to start out as a CEO doesn’t mean you’re ready for it.
-There’s nothing wrong with working your way up the ranks like many of the CEOs mentioned above did.
-If anything, it can provide you with valuable experience as you learn what it’s like to be toward the bottom of the totem pole.
+It’s important to remember there’s no substitute for hard work and rising up the ranks like many of the management CEOs mentioned above did.
+If anything, it provides you with valuable experience as you learn what it’s like to be toward the bottom of the totem pole.

-As you work upwards toward executive positions, you’ll gain experience making decisions under pressure, managing other people, and creating sound business strategies.
+As you work upward in your career path toward executive positions, you’ll gain experience in decision-making under pressure, managing other people, and creating sound business strategies.
 It’s your opportunity to get to know the business that you want to run.

-You don’t have to gain experience only through the business you want to lead, though.
-Many entrepreneurs gain experience working with other companies in similar industries before founding their own business.
+You don’t have to gain management experience only through the organizations you want to lead, though.
+Many entrepreneurs gain experience working with other companies in similar industries before founding their own businesses.

-Before Lucy Liu co-founded Airwallex, she was an investment consultant for China International Capital Corporation and the director of Hong Stong Investment Development Limited.
+Lucy Liu, the co-founder of Airwallex, was an investment consultant for China International Capital Corporation and the director of Hong Stong Investment Development Limited.
 From her experience with these businesses, she became a well-regarded entrepreneur responsible for heading one of today’s most successful female-led unicorn companies.

 The quality of a leader is reflected in the standards they set for themselves.Ray Kroc